Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8: Adds permission to file as follows; Owner: no permission at all, Group: no permission at all and Other users: all the permissions

 9: Adds permission to file as follows; -rwxr-x-wr

+10: Sets the mode of two files to be equal